industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![simulink05](/docs/graphics/simulink_05.png)

-To upload your model to LiveTwin, do to the Simulink Coder App within Simulink and click Generate Code.
+To upload your model to LiveTwin, go to the Simulink Coder App in Simulink and click Generate Code.
+In LiveTwin, the model will be uploaded as a template and a project based on this template will be created.

 ![simulink06](/docs/graphics/simulink_06.png)

 ### Exported .zip File

-In case you don't have or don't want to use Matlab Simulink and SIMATIC Target, you can simply upload the provided .zip file in the LiveTwin WebUI.
+In case you don't have access to or don't want to use Matlab Simulink and SIMATIC Target, you can simply upload the provided .zip file in the LiveTwin WebUI.
 Start by creating a new template like in the screenshot:

 ![zip01](/docs/graphics/livetwin_zip_01.png)